anubhavmishra/envoy-consul-sds/README.md

 `envoy-consul-sds` service implements the [Envoy SDS API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/service_discovery.html#service-discovery-service-sds) on top of [Consul Health Endpoint API](https://www.consul.io/api/health.html). `envoy-consul-sds` service returns a list of healthy endpoints for Envoy to use as upstream backends for a cluster.
 Each Consul service can be referenced in the Envoy config file by its DNS name.

 **NOTE: This project uses [Envoy API v1](https://www.envoyproxy.io/docs/envoy/latest/api-v1/api#).
-This doesn't use Envoy xDS for services discouvery etc. Those are covered by [Envoy API v2](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api).**
+This doesn't use Envoy xDS for configuration.
+Those are covered by [Envoy API v2](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api).**

 ## Goal